bitpwr/grpc-lotr/README.md

 ## Prerequisites

-We use [Conan package manager](https://conan.io/) to get the required third parties.
+We use [Conan package manager](https://conan.io/) to get the required third parties, such as gRPC, boost and fmt.

 ## Setup